ksharindam/quikprint/README.md

 # QuikPrint
-Simple Qt frontend of lp command for using with HP Deskjet and Brother inkjet printers
+Simple Qt frontend of lp command for using with Epson Ecotank, HP Deskjet and Brother inkjet printers

 ### Dependencies
 * python3-pyqt5